Close

 • Acknowledge the other person’s point of view.
 Make an effort to show you’re listening and understand, even if you don’t agree.

 • Take a break if needed.
 Take 15 minutes to be alone and calm down if your conversation becomes heated or you’re on the verge of saying things you’ll regret.
-Taking time out can help defuse a situation, but it will not resolve them.
+Taking time out can help defuse a situation, but it will not resolve the situation.
 Commit to revisiting the issue when your emotions are under control.

 Here are some more steps you can take if your partner has a hard time opening up or seems to tune you out.

 • Remember that it can be hard to open up.
-Your partner may be worried about feeling rejected if he or she expresses views honestly.
+Your partner may be worried about feeling rejected if he or she expresses their views honestly.

 Learn about military bases worldwide.
-Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.
+Get installation overviews, check-in procedures, housing, contacts for programs and services, photos and more.

 Find an Installation